Skip to main content

 Description

-CVE-2026-32839 is a medium-severity cross-site request forgery (CSRF) vulnerability affecting Edimax GS-5008PL firmware version 1.
+CVE-2026-32839 is a medium severity cross-site request forgery (CSRF) vulnerability affecting Edimax GS-5008PL firmware version 1.
 00. 54 and earlier.
 The vulnerability allows remote attackers to induce logged-in administrators to perform unauthorized administrative actions by visiting malicious web pages.
-Exploitation does not require authentication or privileges but does require user interaction (administrator visiting a crafted page).
-Attackers can change device passwords, upload malicious firmware, reboot the device, reset it to factory defaults, or modify network configurations.
-No anti-CSRF tokens or request validation mechanisms are present to prevent these actions.
+Exploitation does not require authentication or privileges but does require the administrator to be logged in and to interact by visiting a crafted page.
+Attackers can leverage this flaw to change device passwords, upload malicious firmware, reboot the device, reset it to factory defaults, or alter network configurations.
+No anti-CSRF tokens or request validation mechanisms are present to mitigate this attack.
 Although no known exploits are currently in the wild, the vulnerability poses a significant risk to device integrity and network security.
-Organizations using this device should prioritize mitigation to prevent unauthorized control and potential network compromise.
+Organizations using this device should prioritize firmware updates once available and implement network-level protections to restrict access to the device’s management interface.
+Countries with significant deployments of Edimax networking equipment and critical infrastructure relying on such devices are at higher risk.

 AI-Powered Analysis